 On March 1, 2012, LAWA and Westfield Concession Management, LLC (Westfield) entered into a Terminal Commercial Management Concession Agreement (3-1-12 Agreement) for Westfield to develop, lease, and manage retail, food and beverage and certain passenger services in specified locations at the Tom Bradley International Terminal (TBIT) and Terminal 2 for a term of 17 years consisting of two-year development period and fifteen-year operational period.
+Since then, the Terminal 2 portion has been amended with an expiration date no later than July 31, 2029, and the TBIT portion has been amended with an expiration date no later than January 31, 2032.
 Westfield will select concessionaires subject to LAWA approval.
 Concession agreements awarded by Westfield shall have a term no longer than ten years.
 The agreement requires Westfield and its concessionaires to invest no less than \$81.9 million in initial improvements and \$16.4 million in mid-term refurbishments.
 Such improvements are subject to LAWA approval.
 The initial non-premises improvements, as defined, shall be acquired by and become the property of LAWA by cash payment to Westfield or the issuance of rent credit.

-Under the 3-1-12 Agreement, Westfield paid LAX the MAG of \$17.7 million (\$210 per square foot of concession area) in the first year of full operations.
-Beginning January 1, 2014, the MAG will be adjusted each year by the greater of (a) \$210 per square foot escalated by the Consumer Price Index, but not greater than 2% for any year, or (b) 85% of the prior year's Percentage Rent (as defined) paid to LAX.
+Under the 3-1-12 Agreement, the MAG will be adjusted each year by the greater of (a) \$210 per square foot escalated by the Consumer Price Index, but not greater than 2.5% for any year, or (b) 85% of the prior year's Percentage Rent (as defined) paid to LAX beginning January 1, 2014.